Data privacy for Partners

 If you apply for any credit with us, such as to participate in the UW Vehicle Plan, we will carry out additional checks through approved third party suppliers.
 We are required to perform these checks to comply with our regulatory obligations when providing finance.
 These are checks to:

-a) verify your identity;
+Verify your identity;

-b) assess your credit worthiness.
-Such credit checks may form a "footprint" on your credit file that may be visible to other organisations.
+Assess your credit worthiness.
+Such credit checks may form a “footprint” on your credit file that may be visible to other organisations.
 The external credit reference agency will provide us with your credit information, such as your credit score and any judgements against you which will allow us to assess your ability to pay; and

-(i) Other legitimate business purposes
+Other legitimate business purposes

 We may also process your personal data to investigate violations of law or breaches of the Partner Policies and Guidelines.
 We may monitor your business performance in compliance with our policies and procedures and we may also use your personal data to reward you with benefits or holidays for or other incentives (for example, to book reward activities on your behalf).
 We will also use your personal data in relation to disciplinary procedures in accordance with our policies and procedures.